rktoomey/rkt-presentations/specs2-presentation/migration/migration.md

 </span>
 <br/>
 <br/>
+<span class="new">NEW</span> Eric posted about [specs2 migration](http://etorreborre.blogspot.com/2011/05/specs2-migration-guide.html) on his blog.

 - unit specs - the path of least resistance
 - acceptance specs - requires complete restructuring, but in exchange for substantial benefits
 <br/>

+!SLIDE

+# Migrating to specs2

 ## Use case: migrating my own project